-There are many types of allergens; therefore, it is nearly impossible to eliminate all allergens from your environment.
+There are many types of allergens, but it is nearly impossible to eliminate all allergens from your environment.
 However, there are certain things you can do to help reduce allergens and minimize your exposure to allergy triggers.

 While avoiding the allergens may eliminate your symptoms, it will not eliminate or reduce your sensitivity to that allergen, and symptoms will reoccur whenever you are re-exposed.

 General Guidelines Control dust mites.Control animal dander.Control pests.Control indoor molds.Avoid airborne irritants.Keep environments clean and dry.Decrease exposure to outdoor allergens.